dell/omnia/docs/source/InstallationGuides/addinganewnode.rst

 In the above example, nodes 10.5.0.105 and 10.5.0.106 have been added to the cluster as a compute nodes.

 .. note::
-    * Do not change the manager node in the existing inventory.
+    * Do not change the kube_control_plane in the existing inventory.
 Simply add the new node information in the compute group.
     * Only the ``scheduler_type`` in ``input/omnia_config.yml`` and the variables in ``input/storage_config.yml`` can be updated while re-running ``omnia.yml`` to add the new node.
 All other variables in the files ``input/omnia_config.yml`` and ``input/security_config.yml`` must be unedited.

 3. To install `security <BuildingClusters/Authentication.html>`_, `job scheduler <BuildingClusters/installscheduler.html>`_ and storage tools (`NFS <BuildingClusters/NFS.html>`_, `BeeGFS <BuildingClusters/BeeGFS.html>`_) on the node, run ``omnia.yml``: ::